Camping Food Ideas – No Refrigeration Required!

 Canned beans are cheap and easily spiced up.

-On your next camping trip, you can have lunch on the table in just under 10 minutes thanks to this childhood favorite.
-Simply cook the noodles, drain them, add the cheese packet, and then serve, no fridge required!
+On your next camping trip, you can have mac ‘n’ cheese on the table in under 10 minutes.
+Cook the noodles, drain them, add the cheese packet, and serve – no fridge required!

 mac and cheese